naturalis/nba-docs/content/doc-spec-services/multimedia.md

 </figure>

 ## Licensing
-Each multimedia item is published under a copyright license.
-Licenses can be accessed by the fields licenseType and license.
+License details for each multimedia item can be accessed by the fields licenseType and license.
 Most of them are published under one of the [Creative Commons licenses](https://creativecommons.org/).